 Quaid-e-Azam Muhammad Ali Jinnah said; Democracy is in the blood of Musalmans who look upon the complete equality of manhood [mankind]... [and] believe in equality, liberty, and fraternity.

 But in his country, equality and liberty have probably died under the fraternity of dynasts.
-No doubt that non-dynastic political parties of Pakistan are the need of the hour, but a history of the country's politics has revealed that without deep connections and dynasties in the party, it cannot be as dominant as dynastic political parties and cannot win a majority in parliament.
+No doubt that the non-dynastic political parties of Pakistan are the need of the hour, but a history of the country's politics has revealed that without deep connections and dynasties in the party, no party can be as dominant as dynastic political parties.

 Here, a question arises; will Pakistan continue to be ruled by dynastic leaders and their exploited bureaucratic structures, or will it be able to bring about change?
 A change to discourage dynasty politics and make the country’s system sovereign to end the existing status quo and hold dynasties and their exploited bureaucrats accountable.